 Tender sweet peas are mixed with bacon, shredded cheddar cheese, and a bit of red onion.
 It’s all tossed in a simple creamy dressing for an easy make ahead dish.

 Since this uses frozen peas, it’s quick to make and the perfect salad all year long!

-Classic Pea Salad
+Ingredients in Pea Salad

 Do You Have to Cook Frozen Peas for Salad?

 Frozen vegetables are blanched before freezing (in other words, partially cooked and quickly chilled.)
 This prevents the cell walls from bursting and turning vegetables into mush.

 To make a sweet pea salad, buy frozen tiny peas, sometimes called baby peas or baby sweet peas.
 They contain more sugar, and make a nice complement to the saltiness of the bacon.